-- Open a hot water tap in the house. - 2.
-Open the filling valve (QM10).
-Afterwards, this valve must be fully open during operation. - When the water that comes out of the hot water tap is no longer mixed with air, the water heater is full and the tap can be closed.
+- 1. Open a hot water tap in the house. - 2.
+Open the externally mounted filler valve.
+This valve should then be fully open during operations. - When the water that comes out of the hot water tap is no longer mixed with air, the water heater is full and the tap can be closed.